Austin-Choi/Problem-Solving/README.md

 # Problem-Solving
-This is a auto push repository for Problem solving Sites, BOJ
+This is an auto push repository for Online Judge sites.

+BOJ
 Programmers
 CodeTree
-etc.